 Cady Cheese Factory produces many different varieties and flavors of longhorn cheese.
 Over 50,000 pounds per production day!
 Their cheese is made into traditional 6" diameter longhorns and specialty 4" diameter Deli, or Mini-Longhorns.
 In our view, cheese is better when it is made in smaller form.
 It has better body, better consistency and better flavor!
 As a modern cheese plant, they pride themselves on producing consistent high quality products with process controls that preserve the art of successful cheese making recipes.
 They provide our customers with the best quality and service possible and offer daily factory tours.

 Step into a tropical paradise in the Bolz Conservatory at Olbrich Botanical Gardens, filled with exotic plants, flowers, orchids, birds, and a waterfall.
-Or, stroll 16 acres of outdoor gardens featuring stunning landscapes and Midwest-hardy plants.
+Or stroll 16 acres of outdoor gardens featuring stunning landscapes and Midwest-hardy plants.
 Outdoor Gardens are free and open daily.
-Conservatory admission is $1 and free on Wednesday and Saturday, 10 am to noon.
+Conservatory admission is available for a nominal fee.

 The Ringling Bros.
-Circus was founded in Baraboo, WI, in 1884 by five brothers: Al, Otto, Charles, John and Alf T. Ringling.
+Circus was founded in Baraboo in 1884 by five brothers: Al, Otto, Charles, John and Alf.
 Ringlingville was the name for the original Ringling Bros.
 Circus winter quarters in Baraboo.
 Today Circus World encompasses approximately 64 acres of land with approximately 30 permanent structures; including four original winter quarters buildings and the original Ringling Bros.
 Circus Train complex.
 Circus World's collection of circus artifacts is perhaps the largest in the world.
 It includes over 210 original wagons and vehicles once used by American, English and Irish circuses.

 Discovery World at Pier Wisconsin connects innovation, science, technology and the environment with exploration and learning through interactive exhibits and experiential learning programs.
 They are dedicated to helping people positively impact their communities by developing a better understanding of technology and the environment while fostering both innovation and creativity.
 Discovery World is a 120,000-square foot facility that includes interactive science, technology and freshwater exhibits, learning labs, theaters, television and audio studios, and fresh and saltwater aquariums.

-Cave of the Mounds - National Natural Landmark provides an excellent introduction to caving in the midwest.
-The Cave is a great place to learn about science and history, as well as discover neat general caving facts like nicknames given for various formations, meanings of spelunking, and safety tips.
+Cave of the Mounds National Natural Landmark is a great place to learn about science and history, as well as discover interesting general caving facts like nicknames given for various formations, meanings of spelunking, and safety tips.
 The Cave has the same temperature everday, all year long -- enjoy winter warmth or natural air conditioning in summer - every day is a comfortable 50 degrees!